uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 ### Cluster provider manager

-In the future, we can team up with cluster providers and ask to `skuba` and other [cluster provider managers](https://trello.com/c/2X01ypO4/10-cluster-awarenesss-workshop-suse-manager-caasp-ha-cap-ses#comment-5dc1bc4567c6031ae57bcb04) to implement all these forbidden actions that require special handling.
+In the future, we can team up with cluster providers and ask to `skuba` and other [cluster provider managers](https://trello.com/c/2X01ypO4/10-cluster-awarenesss-workshop-suse-manager-caasp-ha-cap-ses#comment-5dc1bc4567c6031ae57bcb04) to implement all these forbidden operations that require special handling.
-For example, `skuba-update` can expose a `patch` action: in that case, Uyuni/SUSE Manager can remove all the specific features described in this RFC and offload the task to the cluster provider manager.
+For example, `skuba-update` can expose a `patch` operation: in that case, Uyuni/SUSE Manager can remove all the specific features described in this RFC and offload the task to the cluster provider manager.

 ### Disallowing packages at Salt level

-It still has to be researched but if possible with plain Salt and eventually Jinja to block the actions related to the forbidden packages inside the Salt state files.
+It still has to be researched but if possible with plain Salt and eventually Jinja to block the operations related to the forbidden packages inside the Salt state files.
 The list of packages would be hardcoded in Uyuni/SUSE Manager, with the limitations already discussed<sup>3</sup>.

 # Unresolved questions
 [unresolved]: #unresolved-questions

 - Docker/Kiwi build hosts: is it not tested by CaaS Platform QA to have Docker or Kiwi installed on a CaaS Platform node.
 It is a non-desirable situation.
-For the time being, let's consider it as a forbidden action.
+For the time being, let's consider it as a forbidden operation.
-- There are potential other actions that can be issued and deal with forbidden actions or forbidden packages: in this RFC we are targeting the most obvious actions to forbid and in future work we can close any holes that might have been left out.
+- There are potential other operations that can be issued and deal with forbidden operations or forbidden packages: in this RFC we are targeting the most obvious operations to forbid and in future work we can close any holes that might have been left out.
 <hr />